foxbunny/ribcage-soap/README.md

 installed by volo.
 If you want to use them instead of JavaScript code, you can manually copy them into your project.

+For jquery.soap and jquery.xml2json, you will be asked by volo to specify the dependency list and exports.
+The defaults (depend on jQuery and no exports) should work fine for Ribcage-SOAP.

 ## Documentation

 Please see [Ribcage-SOAP wiki](https://github.com/foxbunny/ribcage-soap/wiki)